PurdueElectricRacing/PERterpreter/README.md

   - [] is used to access bytes at the specified index
   - .length is used to specify the DLC for a CAN frame
     - by default this will be assumed to be the number of bytes in the initial declaration
+- The keyword `ELAPSED_MS` can be accessed like a variable to get the current elapsed time (approx.) in milliseconds.

 ## Explanation of inbuilt functions